Charles Nettleton

 Charles Nettleton (1826–1902) was an Australian photographer who worked in Victoria.
-Nettleton used the wet plate process throughout his career.
+He used the wet plate process throughout his career.

 Early life

 Nettleton was born in Northern England in 1826, son to George Nettleton.
 In 1854, looking for a change of weather or scenery, he moved to Victoria with his wife Emma (née Miles).
 Together they had seven daughters and three sons.